Hello, everyone. I hope this video finds you all well. And again, just continuing with the questions today.

 “Do I share my thoughts and feelings only with those who I know share my perspective—or do I try to share with those who don’t?”
 And this is from David.
 I don’t know where you are from, David, but, great question.

 And the reason why it’s a good question is because, you know, “Do you let people know the good news?”
-And you don’t have to make light of it; it’s a serious situation for a lot of people.
+You don’t have to make light of it; it’s a serious situation for a lot of people.

 And it is a serious situation.
 Because this is one of those viruses that, even though it’s in the family of viruses we get as a common cold—but this is one that we had never experienced before.
 This one hadn’t made that jump—and this one has made that jump.